 YouTube and HTML videos do not autoplay

-When using PageFly, you might find an issue that YouTube and HTML videos do not autoplay on mobile devices.
+When using PageFly, you can have an issue that YouTube or HTML Videos do not automatically play on mobile devices.
+In this article, we will run through some typical reasons for this issue.

-In this article, we will discuss some typical reasons for this issue.
 This issue is unavoidable because it depends on your customer’s devices and behaviors.

 YouTube videos cannot autoplay on mobile devices (This is correct for background YouTube videos)

-• On Safari browser, many customers turn on the Low Power Mode on their phones, that’s why the HTML videos do not automatically play on mobile.
+• On Safari browser, many customers turn on the Low Power Mode on their phones, this is the reason the HTML videos do not automatically play on mobile devices.
+This is the same with the Vimeo element, when the customers turn on the Lower Power Mode on their phones, Vimeo videos will not play automatically as well.

 • You can show the Image Cover when the video does not autoplay on mobile, this affects positively on customer experience.

-Video Doesn’t Play In Live View When ‘Enable Autoplay’ Is Turned OnClick to copy
+How To Know When Video Don’t Play In Liveview When Enable Autoplay Is Turned OnClick to copy

-If you turn on Enable Autoplay and the video doesn’t play in Live view, this might happen because ‘Mute’ is not selected.
-Please note that the autoplay function works only when you mute the video.
+When you turn on Enable Autoplay and the video doesn’t play in Live view, this might happen because the Mute video is not selected.

 Thank you for your feedback!